xk1234/tp/docs/UserGuide.md

 * You will need to copy the link and paste it on your browser's address bar to send emails.
 * The default email client set on your system will be used to send the email.
-* Only the currently displayed contacts will be included in the `mailto://` link.
-Use `find` and/or other commands to refine your selection before running this command.
+* Includes the currently displayed contacts only. (in the `mailto://` link) Use `find` and/or other commands to refine your selection before running this command.

 Examples:
 * `mailto`: Generates a link that opens your email client with recipients pre-filled.